 The Random Walk and the Efficient Market Hypotheses

 Early in the past century, statisticians noticed that changes in stock prices seem to follow a fair-game pattern.
 This has led to the random walk hypothesis, 1st espoused by French mathematician Louis Bachelier in 1900, which states that stock prices are random, like the steps taken by a drunk, and therefore, unpredictable.
 A few studies appeared in the 1930's, but the random walk hypothesis was studied — and debated — intensively in the 1960's.
 The current consensus is that the random walk is explained by the efficient market hypothesis, that the markets quickly and efficiently react to new information about stocks, so most of the fluctuations in prices are explained by the changes in the instantaneous demand and supply of any given stock, causing the random walk in prices.

-The basis of the efficient market hypothesis is that the market consists of many rational investors who are constantly reading the news and react quickly to any new significant information about a security.
-There are also many funds whose managers are constantly reading new reports and news, and with the aid of high-speed computers, are constantly sifting through financial data looking for mispriced securities.
-High-speed traders, likewise, use high-speed computer systems located near exchanges to execute trades based on price discrepancies between securities on different exchanges or between related securities that have interrelated prices, such as a stock and options based on the stock, or to front-run market orders.
+The basis of the efficient market hypothesis is that the market consists of many rational investors constantly reading the news and reacting quickly to any new significant information about a security.
+Similarly, many fund managers constantly read new reports and news, and use high-speed computers to constantly sift through financial data looking for mispriced securities.
+High-frequency traders, likewise, use high-speed computer systems located near exchanges to execute trades based on price discrepancies between securities on different exchanges or between related securities with interrelated prices, such as a stock and options based on the stock, or to front-run market orders.

-To summarize, the efficient market hypothesis rests on the following predicates:
+To summarize, the efficient market hypothesis rests on the following predicates that:

-- that information is widely available to all investors;
+- information is widely available to all investors;

-- that most events that have a major impact on stock prices, such as labor strikes, major lawsuits, and accidents, are random, generally unpredictable events and when they do happen, they are quickly broadcast to investors;
+- most events having a major impact on stock prices — such as labor strikes, major lawsuits, and accidents — are random, unpredictable events, and their occurrences are quickly broadcast to investors;

-- and that investors will react quickly to any new information.
+- investors will react quickly to new information.

-In the weak form, only past market trading information, such as stock prices, trading volume, and short interest are considered.
+- The weak form considers only past market trading information, such as stock prices, trading volume, and short interest.
 Hence, even the weak form of the EMH implies that technical analysis can't work, since technical analysis relies exclusively on past trading data to forecast future price movements.

-The strong form extends the information further to include not only public information, but also private information, typically held by corporate insiders, such as officers and executives of the corporation.
+- The strong form extends the information further to include not only public information, but also private information, typically held by corporate insiders, such as corporate officers and executives.
 Obviously, corporate insiders can make abnormal profits by trading their company's stock before a major corporate change is communicated to the public, which is why such insider trading is banned by the Securities and Exchange Commission (SEC).
-Corporate insiders can trade their stock, but only if the trade is not based on a major development that only a few people know, such as a merger, a new product line, or significant key appointments within the company.
+Corporate insiders can trade their stock, but only if the trade is not based on a major development few people know, such as a merger, a new product line, or significant key appointments within the company.

-In my opinion, the random walk is only partially explained by EMH in that information would make the walk less random, so if material information about the stock is quickly dispersed, than changes in price will seem random most of the time.
+In my opinion, the random walk is only partly explained by EMH in that information would make the walk less random, so if material information about the stock is quickly dispersed, than changes in price will seem random most of the time.
 But what causes this randomness?
-The random walk of stocks and other securities can be explained by the same concept used to explain Brownian motion.
+The random walk of stocks and other securities can best be explained by the same concept used to explain Brownian motion.
 Brownian motion, which is the random motion of small particles suspended in a fluid, was 1st observed by the botanist Robert Browning in 1827 as the random movement of pollen grains suspended in a liquid, and that this movement continued even for a liquid at equilibrium — in other words, the pollen grains continued to move randomly even though there was no evident force moving them.
 Albert Einstein provided a mathematical foundation to explain Brownian motion in 1905 as the result of the random molecular bombardment of the pollen grains — at any given time, the molecules bombarding the pollen grains on all sides are unbalanced, causing the grains to move one way, then another.
-Because the bombardment of the molecules was random, so was the resultant motion.
+Because this bombardment of molecules was random, so was the resultant motion.

 So how does this apply to the stock market?
-Economists would say that stocks and other security prices are the result of the equilibrium of supply and demand — however, it is actually the instantaneous supply and demand that determines actual prices, and at any given time, the supply and demand will differ simply due to chance.
+Economists would say that stocks and other security prices result from the equilibrium of supply and demand — however, it is the instantaneous supply and demand that determines prices, and at any given time, supply and demand will differ simply due to chance.

 The proof of this explanation can be observed by the fact that even when there is no news about a particular company, its stock will walk randomly throughout the day because the instantaneous supply and demand will vary randomly throughout the day.

-It is true that news moves the markets, and that this news is mostly unpredictable, at least by most traders—hence, some randomness will be created by news events.
-But even when there is news about a particular company that will move its stock price significantly, the response will still have some randomness, because different traders with different amounts of capital will learn about it at different times, and there will probably be limit and stop-loss orders triggered as the stock price changes significantly, thereby causing the stock to zigzag up or down.
-Furthermore, how much will the price move because of the news?
-Different traders will have different opinions as to how much the news is worth.
-If the news was good, for instance, then some traders will buy more because they believe that the stock price hasn't reached its top; others will sell because they believe that the price has overshot its top, and these traders will trade at different times.
+Nonetheless, news does move the markets, and news being mostly unpredictable, at least by most traders, means some randomness will be created by news events.
+But even when news about a particular company does move its stock price significantly, the response will still have some randomness, because different traders with different amounts of capital will learn about it at different times, and limit and stop-loss orders will be triggered as the stock price changes significantly, thereby causing the stock to zigzag up or down.
+But how much will the price move because of the news?
+Different traders will assess the news differently.
+Some traders will buy more on good news, believing that the good news will propel the stock price higher; others will sell because they believe the price has overshot its top, and these traders will trade at different times.

 A good example of the fact that complete information about a security does not account for its total price is a closed-end mutual fund.
 A closed-end fund (CEF) is composed of certain securities that were initially selected when the fund was created.
 The fund is then closed with its security composition set, then the CEF shares trade like a stock on an exchange.
-The net asset value of the shares is equal to the value of all the securities that compose the fund divided by the number of fund shares.
-However, the actual market price of the shares frequently sell at a discount — in some cases, a steep discount — to the net asset value of the fund.
-The reason for this discrepancy is because the supply and demand of the CEF shares depends on factors other than the true value of the shares, and these factors also vary randomly, thus partially explaining the random walk.
+The net asset value of the shares = the value of all the securities composing the fund divided by the number of fund shares.
+However, the market price of the shares often sell at a discount — sometimes, a steep discount — to the net asset value of the fund.
+This discrepancy exists because the supply and demand of the CEF shares depends on factors other than the intrinsic value of the shares, and these factors also vary randomly, thus partially explaining the random walk.

 Is the Efficient Market Hypothesis True?

-I have no reason to doubt the basic premises of the efficient market hypothesis, but is there another reasonable explanation as to why it is difficult to outperform the market?
+I have no reason to doubt some aspects of the efficient market hypothesis, but is there another reasonable explanation as to why it is difficult to outperform the market?
 After all, how does the efficient market hypothesis explain the stock market bubble of the latter half of the 1990's?
 If stock prices were simply the result of the total sum of all information about the companies and their stocks, then stock bubbles shouldn't happen — but they do happen.
 In the late 90's, it was evident that a bubble was forming because stock prices were growing much faster than the underlying companies — you don't have to be an economist or an analyst to know that this could not continue, and that stock prices would eventually decline significantly.

 Now some would argue that the smart money got out in time — the so-called rational investors posited in the efficient market hypothesis.
-And yet, it has come to light that the biggest banks, including the investment banks, have suffered so many losses that they had to be bailed out by the United States government in late 2008 or be taken over by healthier banks; otherwise, they would have suffered the fate of Lehman Brothers — bankruptcy!
+And yet, it has come to light that the biggest banks, including investment banks, have suffered so many losses that they had to be bailed out by the United States government in late 2008 or be taken over by healthier banks; otherwise, they would have suffered the fate of Lehman Brothers — bankruptcy!
 Many of these investors working for these banks were making huge bonuses, supposedly because they were the smart money.
 Although these banks didn't directly buy real estate, they did invest in mortgage-backed securities and other derivatives based on mortgages, which they considered relatively safe.
 And yet, these were the very same banks that didn't worry too much about the creditworthiness of their borrowers, since they could pass on the credit default risk to the buyers of the securitized loans — many of whom turned out to be other banks!
 Where is the rationality here?

-Although the efficient market hypothesis is a useful heuristic concept that may shed some light on trading and the markets, I believe that a more plausible reason to explain the inability of most investors to outperform the market, especially by active trading, is because there are so many factors affecting the prices of most investment products, that no one can know and quantify all of these factors to arrive at what the future price of anything will be.
+Although the efficient market hypothesis is a useful heuristic concept that may shed some light on trading and the markets, I believe that a more plausible reason to explain the inability of most investors to outperform the market, especially by active trading, is because there are so many factors affecting the prices of most investment products, that no one can know and quantify all these factors to arrive at what the future price of anything will be.
 This bounded rationality explains why many economic decisions are not rational or optimal.
 Moreover, it is reasonable to expect fluctuations over the short term will be more random than over the long term, but that fundamental values will be more determinative over the long term.
 Since many factors affect prices, not just information about companies or stocks, EMH explains some effects on prices, but EMH does not determine prices.